-- 3.5 It is anticipated that the intended survey will include the following matters, namely, : - i.
+- 3.5 It is anticipated that the intended survey will include the following matters, namely: - i.
 The length of time that would-be customers have to wait at ranks; - ii.
 Waiting times for street hailings and for telephone bookings; - Latent demand, such as people who have responded to long waiting times by deciding against trying to travel by hackney carriage.
-This can be assessed via surveys; - Peaked demand.
+This can be assessed via surveys; - iv.
+Peaked demand.
 Peaks in demand are the most popular times for consumers to use hackney carriages.
 The issue of when peaks occur and who is being disadvantaged through restrictions on provision of taxi services can be important; and - v.
 Consultation.
 In addition to statistical surveys, assessment of quantity restrictions should include consultations with relevant stakeholders, including user groups, (including groups representing disabled persons), the Police, hoteliers, operators of pubs and clubs and visitor attractions, plus providers of other transport modes, such as train operators who want hackney carriage vehicles to be available to take their passengers to and from stations. - 3.6 The evidence gathered in the survey will be published in a report.
 The report will include an explanation of what conclusions have been drawn from the survey and why.
 In the event that quantity restrictions are proposed under the report to be continued, then the benefits to consumers and the reasons for the particular level at which the number is set should be explained in the report. - 3.7 In terms of the financing of the intended survey, it is not good practice for surveys to be directly paid for by the local trade.
 Instead, this should be done through general revenues from licence fees.
 If this approach is not adopted this could call into question the impartiality and objectivity of the survey process and the possible outcomes.
 The practice followed with previous unmet demand surveys has been that the costs incurred by the Council have been recovered through the Hackney Carriage Vehicle Licence fees.
-Accordingly, it is intended that the same approach be taken in dealing with the costs associated with the next survey, in that all licensed hackney carriage proprietors will be required to equally share such costs through a 'one-off' increase in the next annual licence fee. - 3.8 Given the current Coronavirus / Covid19 pandemic and the ongoing Government restrictions and guidance that is being issued on a daily basis, this is the reason why permission is being sought for the intended survey to be undertaken when deemed appropriate by the Principal Licensing Officer.
+Accordingly, it is intended that the same approach be taken in dealing with the costs associated with the next survey, in that all licensed hackney carriage proprietors will be required to equally share such costs through a 'one-off' increase in the next annual licence fee. - 3.8 Given the current Covid-19 pandemic and the ongoing restrictions that are affecting the normal operation of services provided by hackney carriage operators within the City the timing of the assessment will be critical to gain an accurate picture of the 'normal' state of affairs.
+It is for this reason that permission is being sought for the intended survey to be undertaken at a time deemed appropriate by the Principal Licensing Officer.
 It is hoped that the survey will be undertaken sooner, rather than later.
-It is obviously important to ensure that the survey obtains an accurate picture of the demand for hackney carriage vehicles, plus accurate views of relevant stakeholders.
+To avoid any inaccuracies on the assessment it is important to ensure that the survey reflects a true picture of the demand for hackney carriage vehicles, in addition to accurate views of relevant stakeholders.